A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 Introduction

 This is a short software tutorial accompanying the paper “A Stochastic Block Prior for Clustering in Graphical Models”.
-The paper introduces the Stochastic Block Model as a prior on the network structure of the ordinal Markov random field (cf., Marsman et al., 2025).
+The paper introduces the Stochastic Block Model as a prior on the network structure of the ordinal Markov random field graphical model (cf., Marsman et al., 2025).
 In addition to offering an approach for incorporating the theoretical assumption of clustering directly into the statistical model, the method provides a principled way to infer the number of clusters in the network given the data, and to formally test hypotheses about clustering.

 In this brief tutorial, the analysis is first illustrated using the R package bgms